-I came upon him by chance through the film series he made on the Grand Tour (YouTube playlist here).
+I came upon him by chance through the film series he made on the European Grand Tour.
 Having now read many things he wrote, I’m glad I had my introduction through hearing him speak while dashing about Italy in his beloved old Mercedes.
 The force of his personality and character comes through especially in his voice, not because of the old-fashioned High RP diction native to him at which some have poked fun — I find it both delightful and amusing — but rather because his voice brings to his words an expressivity I search for in vain in his written works.
 He was a “character,” as we say in the States, not by styling himself in any particular way, but naturally, which is the cornerstone of his charm.
-His reputation in the public eye was cemented by his art reviews in The Evening Standard, which were, let us say, “unsparing.”
-As someone trained under Anthony Blunt — expert on European art history, former Surveyor of the Queen’s Pictures and Director of the Courtauld Institute — Sewell received a professional formation to rival the best available anywhere in Europe.
-He became an expert on Old Master drawings.
+His reputation in the public eye was cemented by his art reviews in The Evening Standard, which were, in all fairness, unsparing.
+As someone trained under Anthony Blunt — expert on European art history, former Surveyor of the Queen’s Pictures and Director of the Courtauld Institute — Sewell received a professional formation to rival the best available anywhere in Europe at that time.
+He became an expert in Old Master drawings.
 The Brave New World of modern art came along well into Sewell’s middle age and erupted in London with particular vehemence.
 We shouldn’t be surprised to learn that Sewell took exception to much of what became modish.
-Damien Hirst’s sharks in formaldehyde and Tracey Emin’s unmade bed furnished with the residues of her nocturnal explorations into the nether regions of female experience are hardly objects to inspire rapture in someone whose taste inclined most natively to the drawings in the Queen’s collection at Windsor Castle.
+Damien Hirst’s sharks in formaldehyde and Tracey Emin’s unmade bed furnished with the residues of her nocturnal explorations into the nether regions of female experience are hardly objects to inspire admiration in someone whose taste inclined most natively to the drawings in the Queen’s collection at Windsor Castle.

 He was a third cousin of Elizabeth Bowes-Lyon, the late Queen Mother: his mother was the second cousin of Elizabeth’s father Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne.
 On occasions, Blunt and his two brothers, Christopher and Wilfrid, took afternoon tea at the Bowes-Lyons’ London home at 17 Bruton Street, Mayfair, the birthplace of Queen Elizabeth II.